convictional/convictional-docs/source/includes/translate.md

 # EDI
-The EDI endpoints are RPC endpoints that allow you to translate and transmit EDI documents.
+RPC endpoints that allow you to translate and transmit EDI documents.

 ## POST - Translate